 Filling canteens at the bottom of a B-52 bomb crater at the beginning of the monsoon season

 During the monsoon season, it rained daily for months, and the water was plentiful.
 Bomb craters filled with water and became sources for both drinking water and bathing.

 Canteens filled from these craters or streams had to be treated with iodine tablets to kill parasites and other “organisms and swimming stuff” before it could be consumed – floaties and all.
 The water was often a murky color and had a slight odor, but after thirty minutes, it was supposedly safe for drinking.
 I’ve seen times when we ran out of drinking water the day before and came upon a pond or trickling stream to fill canteens.
 This was a critical time and extremely difficult for us to wait the allotted time before taking a drink.
 Those who couldn’t paid a price

 No time to bathe on patrol – troops simply cooling off

-soon afterwards – suffering intestinal inflammation and other maladies.
-Packets of Kool Aide, lemonade, tang and others helped to camouflage the metallic taste and “floaties” when iodine was used.
+soon afterward – suffering intestinal inflammation and other maladies.
+Packets of Kool-Aide, lemonade, Tang and others helped to camouflage the metallic taste and “floaties” when iodine was used.

 Troop awaiting his turn in the shower at the firebase after returning from a month-long mission